Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 There have been many legibility/readability studies, but they have to be evaluated carefully.
 Some are out of date, some were poorly designed, and some are just not relevant to programming.
 So we have to describe our assumptions and working setup.

 The first question is the medium.
 Most code will be read on a computer screen.
 Computer monitors have improved greatly over the years.
-Comparing the monochrome 1024x780 114ppi 11" $10k+ Tektronix 4010 in 1972 to the 24-bit color 1600x1024 110ppi 17.3" $2.5k SGI 1600SW in 1998 to the 3840x2160 140ppi 32" $850 Dell U3223QE recommended by `RTings <https://www.rtings.com/monitor/reviews/best/by-usage/programming-and-coding>`__ as of 2023, we see cost has significantly decreased and also there has been a significant amount of readability improvements in ppi, contrast, brightness, and persistence / refresh rate.
+Comparing the monochrome 1024x780 114ppi 11" $10k+ Tektronix 4010 in 1972 to the 24-bit color 1600x1024 110ppi 17.3" $2.5k SGI 1600SW in 1998 to the 3840x2160 140ppi 32" $850 Dell U3223QE recommended by `RTings <https://www.rtings.com/monitor/reviews/best/by-usage/programming-and-coding>`__ as of 2023, we see cost has significantly decreased and also there has been a significant amount of readability improvements in PPI, contrast, brightness, and persistence / refresh rate.
 Per `WP <https://en.wikipedia.org/wiki/Pixel_density#Printing_on_paper>`__, PPI is about half DPI, so the 300 DPI "good quality typographic print" standard corresponds to 150ppi.
-With subpixel rendering enhancing horizontal resolution, the recent 140ppi monitors are finally starting to have decent text quality, and that ppi is probably becoming standard for professionals.
-But there are even higher PPI displays, e.g. a 23.8" 185ppi LG 24UD58 or Macbook "retina" laptop display, and there are reports that these high ppi have perceivably better text quality.
+With subpixel rendering enhancing horizontal resolution, the recent 140ppi monitors are finally starting to have decent text quality.
+But there are even higher PPI displays, e.g. a 23.8" 185ppi LG 24UD58 or 16.2" 254ppi Macbook Pro "retina" laptop display, and there are reports that these high PPI displays have perceivably better text quality.
+OTOH, looking at what people commonly use at home, it's 1920x1080 monitors per `Steam survey <https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam>`__.
+Assuming the common 24" screen size that's only 92ppi.
+Multi-monitor is 2 1080p displays next to each other.
+So we can see there is a wide range of possibilities for PPI. `This guy <https://nickjanetakis.com/blog/how-to-pick-a-good-monitor-for-software-development>`__ says a programming monitor should cost $250-$350 or so, so that's what I'll aim for, a selection of popular $250-$350 monitors, but really we can't make any assumptions.
+As far as presentation, it is also a menagerie of choice - colors, fonts, font size, visible whitespace.

 But let's go through the findings.